 What's more, the amount of air in the room is so huge relative to the size of the rock crystals that few of the pollutants circulating in the room could stick to the surface of the rock salt.
 Even if the lamps did manage to attract pollutants, the surface of the rock salt would quickly become coated with pollutants and no more could stick.
 Meanwhile, the air supply is always being replenished, either through ventilation systems or open doors or windows, bringing ever-more air pollutants into the room, he said.

 Himalayan Glow 11" Salt Lamp is made of natural salt crystal from the Himalayan mountains.
 Each lamp is individually handcrafted and unique sits on a beautiful neem wood base.
 Comes with 25-Watt light bulb, the unique patented dimmer switch (fire resistant) 6' electric cord.
 Every component made according to UL standards including salt rock by itself.
 Complete lamp ETL certified.

-Comes with 15-watt bulb, on/off switch and 6-feet electric cord.
-Ul-listed (complete lamp).
-Purify the air and beautify the home.
+Comes with 15-watt bulb, Dimmer switch and 6-feet electric cord.
+ETL-listed (complete lamp).
 Relax in the warm glow of this Himalayan natural salt crystal lamp.
 It is wholesome and good for a creative mind.
 Bring divine harmony to any room with this beautiful salt crystal lamp.
-Its therapeutic glow of orange hues infuses a natural calm bringing the mind and body to a gradual sense of tranquility and well being.
+Its therapeutic glow of orange hues infuses a natural calm bringing the mind and body to a gradual sense of tranquility and wellbeing.
 Experience it for yourself.
 Package content: 1 x natural Himalayan salt lamp 1 x dimmer Switch 15W bulb (one pre-installed) 1 x user manual.